Omar-Arabi1/saveClip/README.md

-this will save the entery at the top of your clipboard with the label given and a priority level of 3, *note that all the operations like searching or viewing which will be discussed later so its recommended to save with a short one word descriptive label*
+this will save the entery at the top of your clipboard with the label given and a priority level of 3, *note that all the operations like removing or viewing which will be discussed later use the label as eitehr arguemnts or options, so its recommended to save with a short one word descriptive label*

 *note that we will call the entery which means that the saved entery with the label and priority will be called a **Clip** so the saved entery at the top example is called a Clip*

+as for the `access` command this will put a clip to your clipboard history, by default it will put the last entered clip to your clipboard history, you could override this behaviour by providing it with a label to a clip you want to put to your clipboard history using the `--label` option, Example

+`saveClip access`

+this will put the last entered clip to your clipboard history

+`saveClip access -l <label>`

+this will put the clip that has the entered label to your clipboard history